top of page

 MENTOR

-Our Greatest MINDS program provides mentors to groups of high school students ages 14 to 18 allowing them to learn new technology skills while embracing working and studying together in teams to do homework, classwork, and community assignments.
+Our Greatest MINDS program provides mentors to groups of middle school and high school students ages 13 to 18, allowing them to learn new technology skills while embracing working and studying together in teams to do homework, classwork, and community assignments.
 We also provide college students and young professionals who are crucial role models, especially for African American boys and young men.
 Through our signature College, Career & Community Program and its online and in-person sessions at community sites, students will participate in mentoring and tutoring from highly accomplished African American professionals from their neighborhood and receive traditional training in STEAM activities.

 VOLUNTEER